-Gaylord and Dorothy Donnelley believed passionately that land, arts and collections are fundamental to a life well lived.
+Gaylord and Dorothy Donnelley believed passionately that land, arts and collections are fundamental to our lives.

 There are other needs, of course.
 But natural lands – preserved and restored on a landscape scale – are equally important.
 So, too, is a rich diversity of arts organizations that are as operationally strong as they are accomplished in their creativity.
 Same with collections – including books, maps, letters, photographs, art and artifacts – curated in such a way that they dynamically engage scholars and the general public alike.

-Together, the land, arts and collections of the Chicago Region and the Lowcountry of South Carolina are fundamental to a good life because they reflect who we are as a people: past, present and future.
+Together, the land, arts and collections of the Chicago region and the Lowcountry of South Carolina are important because they reflect who we are as a people: past, present and future.

 Our founders have passed on, but their children and grandchildren, along with non-family board members and staff, remain committed to their values, their compassion, their civic-mindedness.